MohammadRuhulAmin/node_inbuild_modules/README.md

     In each of these requests, HTTP does not inherently "remember" the user.
 It’s the session token sent in the cookies that provides continuity across the stateless HTTP protocol, allowing a session to persist.

+- HTTP flow:
+    - step1: open a TCP connection: The TCP connection is used to send a request, or several, and receive an answer.
+    - step2: Send an HTTP message: HTTP messages (before HTTP/2) are human-readable.
+With HTTP/2, these simple messages are encapsulated in frames, making them impossible to read directly, but the principle remains the same.
+    For example:
+    ```python
+            GET / HTTP/1.1
+            Host: developer.mozilla.org
+            Accept-Language: fr
+    ```